jafar-jabr/guarded-authentication-bundle/CONTRIBUTING.md

 [PSR-2](http://www.php-fig.org/psr/2/).
 If you don't know about any of them, you should really read the recommendations.

-__Note:__ Never fix coding standards in some existing code as it makes code review more difficult.
+__Note:__ Feel free to edit existing code if you think it can be better.

 Documentation
 -------------